philanc/he/README.md

 * parsing and encoding (CSV, ...)
 * unfinished junk

-This stuff is definitely not stable, and  not maintained.
+This stuff is definitely NOT stable, and  NOT maintained.
+In addition, hezen.lua and henacl.lua require respectively luazen and luatweetnacl which are not available here for the moment.

-License: MIT -- see the file LICENSE, ...and pay special attention to the disclaimer!  :-)
+License: MIT -- see the file LICENSE

-Copyright (c) 2009-2015  Phil Leblanc
+Copyright (c) 2009-2016  Phil Leblanc